How to Write Romance Scenes: The Ultimate Guide for Romance Authors

 Now it turns on Damien’s conflict.

-In other words, you can resolve some of the conflict that feeds into a love scene… but you need to then add conflict back into the mix if you want to keep the tension high and the reader turning the pages—and you do want that!
+In other words, you can resolve some of the conflicts that feeds into a love scene… but you need to then add conflict back into the mix if you want to keep the tension high and the reader turning the pages—and you do want that!

 4-10 Tweet: ❤️ Tweet This Quote

-Focusing on the sensuality of your language even outside of a sex scene also also increases the heat and sexual tension, and paves the way for an even more compelling love scene.
+Focusing on the sensuality of your language even outside of a sex scene also increases the heat and sexual tension, and paves the way for an even more compelling love scene.

 Why?
 Because your book is part of a relationship with your readers.
 You want to tease them as much as you want the characters to tease each other.
 It’s a bit like foreplay with the readers before you get to the actual love scene.